Artificial Magnets

 Types of magnetic materials

-Depending on the strength to which a magnetic material can be magnetised, they are classified as:
+Depending on how strongly a magnetic material can be magnetized, it is classified into three types::

-1. Ferromagnetic: They have strong magnetic properties.
-They can be magnetised easily, and retain their magnetism for a long time.
-They retain their magnetisation even after the external field is removed.
-Permanent magnets are made of these materials.
-Examples are iron, nickel, cobalt.
+1. Ferromagnetic: These materials have strong magnetic properties.
+They are easily magnetised and retain their magnetism even after the external magnetic field is removed.
+Permanent magnets are made from ferromagnetic materials such as iron, nickel, and cobalt.

-2. Paramagnetic: They are weakly attracted by a magnetic field.
-They magnetisation disappears once the external field is removed.
-Oxygen, sodium, platinum are some examples.
+2. Paramagnetic: These materials are weakly attracted to a magnetic field.
+However, their magnetisation disappears once the external field is removed.
+Examples include oxygen, sodium, and platinum.

 There are mainly two types of magnets: